grzesiek-galezowski/tdd-ebook/manuscript/290_NeedDrivenDevelopment.md

 There, I did what you asked.
 So please explain to me now how did it get us any closer to our goal?

-**Johnny:** Well, we transformed our problem from "what assertion to write" into "what is the reservation that we expect".
+**Johnny:** We transformed our problem from "what assertion to write" into "what is the reservation that we expect".
 This is indeed a step in the right direction.

 **Benjamin:** Please enlighten me then - what is "the reservation that we expect"?